SurajSSingh/Site/content/blog/my-12in23/index.md

 +++

 This post will go over my experience with the Exercism #12-in-23 Challenge and what will happen next.
+Much of this will be a retrospective of what I remember feeling for each language rather than a walkthrough of my solutions.
 <!-- more -->

 ## Prior experience with Exercism

 Before I get into my thoughts through each of the months in the challenge, a bit of background of myself.